jkrijthe/RSSL/cran-comments.md

-This minor release fixes a bug that surfaces with the new version of ggplot2 and (hopefully) fixes a failing unit test on solaris.
+Fixes tests and examples that depended on the sampling algorithm used by sample() in R <3.6.

 ## Test environments
-* local OS X install, R 3.3.1
+* local OS X install, R 3.5
-* ubuntu 12.04 (on travis-ci), R 3.3.1
+* ubuntu 14.04 (on travis-ci), R-oldrel, R-devel, R-release
-* win-builder (devel and release)
+* win-builder (devel)

-## R CMD check results
+## Local R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 notes

-Possibly mis-spelled words in DESCRIPTION:
-These are all spelled the way they are supposed to be.

 ## Reverse dependencies
 There are no reverse dependencies.